The Tale of the Heike: Chapter 2

 In 1177, Retired Emperor Go-Shirakawa is in conflict with Enryaku-ji.
 Hearing a rumor about a possible attack on Enryaku-ji, one of the Shishi-no-tani conspirators informs Taira no Kiyomori of the plot.
 The monk Saikō is executed and others are exiled.
 Kiyomori is angered by the participation of the Retired Emperor in the plot and prepares to arrest him.
 Taira no Shigemori, the eldest virtuous son of Kiyomori, successfully admonishes his father by reminding him of the Confucian value of loyalty to the Emperor.
 Major Counselor Fujiwara no Narichika is exiled to an island and cruelly executed.
 Other conspirators (Naritsune, Yasuyori and Shunkan) are exiled to Kikaijima near Satsuma Province.

 Meanwhile, the Enryaku-ji complex is destroyed and a fire at the Zenkō-ji destroys a Buddhist statue.
 People believe these troubles to be signs of the Taira decline.
-Those exiled to Kikaijima build a shrine where they pray for return to capital.
+Those exiled to Kikaijima build a shrine where they pray for return to the capitol.
 They make a thousand stupas (Buddhist wooden objects) with their names and throw them into the sea.
 One of the pieces reaches the shore.
-It is brought to the capital and shown to Yasuyori's family.
+It is brought to the capitol and shown to Yasuyori's family.
 The news reaches Retired Emperor Go-Shirakawa and Kiyomori who see the stupa with emotion.

 Chapter 3

-The illness of Kiyomori's pregnant daughter, Taira no Tokuko, is attributed to angry spirits of the executed (such as Fujiwara no Narichika) and the exiled.
+The illness of Kiyomori's pregnant daughter, Taira no Tokuko, is attributed to angry spirits of the executed, such as Fujiwara no Narichika, and the exiled.
 Taira no Kiyomori, interested in becoming a grandfather of the Imperial prince, agrees to a general amnesty.
 Fujiwara no Narichika's son Naritsune and Yasuyori are pardoned, but Shunkan is left alone on Kikaijima for letting the anti-Taira conspirators gather at his villa.
 A famous tragic scene follows when Shunkan beats his feet on the ground in despair.

 Kiyomori's daughter Tokuko gives birth to the future Emperor Antoku (1178).
 A loyal youth in service of Shunkan, Ariō, journeys to the island finding Shunkan barely alive.
-Hearing the news of his family's death, Shunkan kills himself by fasting (1179).
-His suffering as well as the whirlwind that strikes the capital are seen as signs of the fall of the Taira.
+Hearing the news of his family's death, Shunkan starves himself to death (1179).
+His suffering as well as the whirlwind that strikes the capitol, are seen as signs of the fall of the Taira.

 Kiyomori's virtuous son, Taira no Shigemori, goes on a pilgrimage to Kumano and asks the gods for a quick death if the Taira are to fall.
 In a short while, he falls ill and dies.
 Without Shigemori's restraining influence, Kiyomori is close to open war with Retired Emperor Go-Shirakawa.
 He leads soldiers to Kyoto where he exiles or dismisses 43 top court officials (including Regent Fujiwara no Motofusa).
 Next, Kiyomori imprisons Retired Emperor Go-Shirakawa in the desolate Seinan palace (1179).